-Government Property - Defined in 48 CFR 45.101 as - All property owned or leased by the Government.
+Government Property - All property owned or leased by the Government.
 Government property includes both Government-furnished property and contractor-acquired property.
 Government property includes material, equipment, special tooling, special test equipment, and real property.
 Government property does not include intellectual property and software.
 Such property acquired under grants and contracts with the University includes:

-- Government-Furnished Property (GFP) - Defined in 48 CFR 45.101 as - Property in the possession of, or directly acquired by, the Government and subsequently furnished to the contractor for performance of a contract.
+- Government-Furnished Property (GFP) - Property in the possession of, or directly acquired by, the Government and subsequently furnished to the contractor for performance of a contract.
 Government-furnished property includes, but is not limited to, spares and property furnished for repair, maintenance, overhaul, or modification.
 Government-furnished property also includes contractor-acquired property if the contractor-acquired property is a deliverable under a cost contract when accepted by the Government for continued use under the contract.

-- Contractor-Acquired Property - Defined in 48 CFR 45.101 as - Property acquired, fabricated, or otherwise provided by the contractor for performing a contract and to which the Government has title.
+- Contractor-Acquired Property - Property acquired, fabricated, or otherwise provided by the contractor for performing a contract and to which the Government has title.

-- Excess Personal Property - Defined in 48 CFR 2.101 as - Any personal property under the control of a Federal agency that the agency head determines is not required for its needs or for the discharge or its responsibilities.
+- Excess Personal Property - Any personal property under the control of a Federal agency that the agency head determines is not required for its needs or for the discharge or its responsibilities.

-- Surplus Property - Defined in 48 CFR 2.101 as - Excess personal property not required by any Federal agency as determined by the General Services Administration (GSA).
-(See 41 CFR 102-36.40)
+- Surplus Property - Excess personal property not required by any Federal agency as determined by the General Services Administration (GSA).

-Grant - Defined in 41 CFR 102-36.40 as - A type of assistance award and a legal instrument which permits a Federal agency to transfer money, property, services or other things of value to a grantee when no substantial involvement is anticipated between the agency and the recipient during the performance of the contemplated activity.
+Grant - A type of assistance award and a legal instrument which permits a Federal agency to transfer money, property, services or other things of value to a grantee when no substantial involvement is anticipated between the agency and the recipient during the performance of the contemplated activity.